Homeless Woman Cradling Dead Newborn Baby Alarmed Passerby In Midtown NYC

-The heartbreaking sight of a young homeless woman cradling a dead newborn baby caught the eye of a passerby in Midtown New York City Thursday morning.
+The heartbreaking sight of a young homeless woman cradling a dead newborn baby caught the eye of a passerby in midtown New York City Thursday morning.
 This person notified the police once realizing the woman was holding a newborn that wasn’t alive.

 According to the New York Daily News, the unidentified 22-year-old woman had given birth to the baby about 12 hours earlier.
 She was seen holding the dead baby boy on W. 46th St. near 11th Ave.
 It was during the morning rush hour at about 8 a.m. when she was noticed and police were summoned.

 She told police that she had the baby just about 12 hours before they approached her there on the sidewalk.
-The 911 emergency services were called, but the paramedics determined the baby boy was dead.
+Emergency services were called, but the paramedics determined the baby boy was dead.

 NBC News reports that the baby “died on a sidewalk in Midtown,” but they also report the cause of death for the newborn is unknown.
 They report that the young mother was seen holding an “unconscious” baby, but it wasn’t until the emergency services arrived that it was realized the baby was dead.